8 1/2 year end tax tips

 It’s something you should be planning with your accountant or tax advisor now.

-Loans to shareholders are very common amoung privately held businesses.
-However, there are very stricty anti-avoidance rules around them.
-Essentilly, the ATO views a loan from a private company to a shareholder as an unfranked dividend, unless certain steps are followed.
+Loans to shareholders are very common among privately held businesses.
+However, there are very strictly anti-avoidance rules around them.
+Essentially, the ATO views a loan from a private company to a shareholder as an unfranked dividend, unless certain steps are followed.
 This includes documenting the loan and making minimum yearly repayments on the loan.

 8. Single Touch Payroll Changes